hpc-dr/day1hpc.github.io/content/english/post/gromacs-price-performance-optimizations-on-aws.md

 # description
 description: " (reposted from AWS HPC Blog)"
 # Taxonomies
-categories: [ "Life Sciences",  "AWS ParallelCluster", ]
+categories: [ "AWS ParallelCluster",  "Life Sciences", ]
-tags: [ "HPC",  "Graviton",  "EC2",  "Life Sciences",  "Simulation",  "Best Practices",  "ParallelCluster",  "hpcblog", ]
+tags: [ "Best Practices",  "Graviton",  "ParallelCluster",  "Life Sciences",  "HPC",  "Simulation",  "EC2",  "hpcblog", ]
 type: "regular" # available type (regular or featured)
 draft: false
 ---

 Molecular dynamics (MD) is a simulation method for analyzing the movement and tracing trajectories of atoms and molecules where the dynamics of a system evolve over time.
 MD simulations are used across various domains such as material sciences, biochemistry, biophysics and are typically used in two broad ways to study a system.
 The importance of […]

-<a href="{{ url }}" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS HPC Blog</a>
+<a href="https://aws.amazon.com/blogs/hpc/gromacs-price-performance-optimizations-on-aws/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS HPC Blog</a>